coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 .# Abstract

 **hashtagbibs** (or simply: **'bibs'**) are tiny tags, allowing mere mortals to connect words to other words using pencil, voice or keyboard.<br>
-They expand into multiple [BibTags](https://en.wikipedia.org/wiki/BibTeX) snippets.<br>
+They expand into multiple (reversed) [BibTags](https://en.wikipedia.org/wiki/BibTeX), JSON or XML snippets.<br>
-For example, using OCR, scanned paper can 'connect' with online graphs.<br>
+For example, using OCR, scanned paper can now easily 'connect' with online graphs.<br>
 Think of it as the brother of hashtags: a command for tagging-this-with-that.<br>
 The goal of this spec is three-fold: